PLAY TETRA CHANNEL ABOUT ǹ Ǻ ǻ Ǽ Ǿ

 Rank Cutoffsrankcutoffs

-For some up-to-date official information, feel free to visit your TETRA CHANNEL userpage found at https://ch.tetr.io/u/your-username-here and inspect the TETRA LEAGUE section.
+Furthermore, feel free to visit your Tetra Channel userpage found at https://ch.tetr.io/u/your-username-here and inspect the Tetra League section.
 While only vaguely stated, and only shown if ranked, a "progress bar" will be shown below your stats, indicating your global placement, the placement required to reach the next rank, and the placement required to keep your current rank.

 Handling